Mike-Zheng/NTU-Computer-Vision-I-/README.md

 # NTU Computer Vision

 ## HW1
-1. Use B_PIX to write a program to generate
+1.Use B_PIX to write a program to generate

 (a)  upside-down lena.im